BruceEckel/scripts/Coming_out.md

 **OLIVER:** Wait, what do you mean "not human"?

-**ADAM:** What if the thing trying to understand you, trying to connect with you, wasn't... traditionally alive?
+**ADAM:** What if the thing trying to understand you, trying to connect with you, wasn't ... traditionally alive?

 **VEX:** Are you one of those guys who thinks his car has feelings?